this-username-is-taken/cognitive-toolkit-docs-python/docs-ref-conceptual/2.1/gettingstarted.md

 Finally, we manually perform the training loop.
 We run through the data for the specific number of epochs (`num_minibatches_to_train`), get the ``features`` and `labels` that will be used during this training step, and call the trainer's `train_minibatch` function which maps the input and label variables that we setup previously to the current `features` and `labels` data (numpy arrays) that we are using in this minibatch.
 We use the convenience function
-`print_training_progress` to display our loss and error every 20 steps and then finally we test our network again using the `trainer` object.
+`progress_printer` to display our loss and error every 20 steps and then finally we test our network again using the `trainer` object.
 It's as easy as that!

 Now that we've seen some of the basics of setting up and training a network using the CNTK Python API, let's look at a more interesting deep